noah978/Java-Minesweeper/README.md

     Then download this repository.
     Open the project.greenfoot file.
     Press the run button to start the game.
-    You can also edit the code by double-clicking on any of the sub-classes.
+    You can also use the built-in greenfoot editorw

     Alternatively, download and install the java software from https://java.com/en/download/ Then download and open the Minesweeper.jar file.